blustrini/algos-part-1/README.md

 # algos-part-1
-Repo with my code for the coursera Algorithms, Part I course
+Repo with my code for the Coursera Algorithms, Part I course